Insurance for Home Health Professionals and Agency in Massachusetts

 Home care agencies and home health aides often require multiple types of insurance to cover different risks.
 BizInsure has a Miscellaneous Medical Liability Package, which combines the most common coverages home care agencies often need.
 This package includes Professional Liability and General Liability insurance.
 Cyber Liability insurance is also included, which helps protect against data breaches, malicious software attacks and other potential threats to your business.

-Who needs home health insurance in Massachusetts?
+Who needs home health insurance in MA?

 Massachusetts has many healthcare professionals that might require home care insurance.